 The quicker you get them nodding in agreement, saying, “Yep, this site’s for me!” the easier it’ll be to retain readership.

-Using the above screenshot again, if you’re searching for pet supplies for your cat, you’re not going to waste your time on Expressfy’s website because starting a dropshipping business isn’t what you’re searching for.
+For example, if you’re searching for pet supplies, you’re not going to waste your time on Expressfy’s website you’re not searching for a dropshipping business.

 You can also use your blog’s header on the homepage to do this job.
 For example, take a look at Morning Brew’s:

 Helps with Rankings